SengerM/landaupy/README.md

 ## Installation

+To install the latest release:
 ```
 pip install landaupy
 ```
-To install the latest version that is currently in this repo, run
+To install the development version that is currently in this repo, run
 ```
 pip install git+https://github.com/SengerM/landaupy
 ```